John Prine: 1990s

-In 1991, Prine released the Grammy Award-winning The Missing Years, his first collaboration with producer and Heartbreakers bassist Howie Epstein.
+In 1991, Prine released the Grammy-winning The Missing Years, his first collaboration with producer and Heartbreakers bassist Howie Epstein.
 The title song records Prine's humorous take on what Jesus did in the unrecorded years between his childhood and ministry.

+In 1992, Prine performed a duet with Margo Timmins on "If You Were the Woman and I Was the Man" from the album Black Eyed Man by Cowboy Junkies.
+The two acts embarked on a co-headlining tour through 1992, touring on their respective album releases and performing duets between Prine and Timmins in each set.

 In 1995, Lost Dogs and Mixed Blessings was released, another collaboration with Epstein.
 On this album is the long track "Lake Marie", a partly spoken word song interweaving tales over decades centered on themes of "goodbye".
 Bob Dylan later cited it as perhaps his favorite Prine song.
 Prine followed it up in 1999 with In Spite of Ourselves, which was unusual for him in that it contained only one original song (the title track); the rest were covers of classic country songs.
 All of the tracks are duets with well-known female country vocalists, including Lucinda Williams, Emmylou Harris, Patty Loveless, Dolores Keane, Trisha Yearwood, and Iris DeMent.

 2000s

-In 2001, Prine appeared in a supporting role in the Billy Bob Thornton movie Daddy & Them.
+Prine appeared in a supporting role in the Billy Bob Thornton movie Daddy & Them (2001).
 "In Spite of Ourselves" is played during the end credits.

-Prine recorded a version of Stephen Foster's "My Old Kentucky Home" in 2004 for the compilation album Beautiful Dreamer, which won the Grammy for Best Traditional Folk Album in 2004.
+Prine recorded a version of Stephen Foster's "My Old Kentucky Home" in 2004 for the compilation album Beautiful Dreamer, which won the Grammy for Best Traditional Folk Album.

 In 2005, Prine released his first all-new offering since Lost Dogs and Mixed Blessings, the album Fair & Square, which tended toward a more laid-back, acoustic approach.
 The album contains songs such as "Safety Joe", about a man who has never taken any risks in his life, and also "Some Humans Ain't Human", Prine's protest piece on the album, which talks about the ugly side of human nature and includes a quick shot at President George W. Bush.
 Fair & Square won the 2005 Grammy Award for Best Contemporary Folk Album.
 The album contains original songs plus two covers: A.P.
 Carter's "Bear Creek Blues" and Blaze Foley's "Clay Pigeons".